aaronparker/aaronparker.github.io/_drafts/high-dpi-experience-macos-vs-windows-High-DPI-end-user-experience-macOS-vs.-Windows.md

 categories:
   - General
 ---
-If you look at a screen for extended periods of time (and I assume that if you&#8217;re here you do), a high DPI display makes all the difference.
+If you look at a screen for extended periods of time (and I assume that if you're here you do), a high DPI display makes all the difference.